History of Nigeria: Crown Colony of Lagos (since 1861)

 Britain's West Africa squadron was tenacious in concluding anti-slavery treaties with coastal chiefdoms along the West African coast from Sierra Leone through the Niger Delta to the south of the Congo.
 However, the Nigerian coast proved difficult to control with its countless bays, meandering channels and rampant tropical diseases.
 Badagry, Lagos, Bonny and Calabar therefore remained lively centres of the slave trade.
 The fight against the slave trade by the British plunged the kingdom of Oyo into a crisis that ultimately led to civil war within the Yoruba region.
 It became a constant source of prisoners of war for the slave markets.

 The consulate era

 In 1841, Oba Akitoye ascended the throne of Lagos and tried to put an end to the slave trade.
 Some Lagos merchants resisted the ban, deposed the king and replaced him with his nephew Kosoko.
 Britain intervened in this power struggle within the Lagos royalty by bombarding Lagos with the Royal Navy in 1851.
-The British thus replaced Kosoko with Akitoye again.
-In 1852, Akitoye and the British consul John Beecroft signed a treaty to free the slaves and grant the British permanent trade access to Lagos.
-However, Akitoye had difficulties implementing these resolutions.
-The situation therefore remained unsatisfactory for Britain.

-The Royal Navy originally used the harbour of the island of Fernando Po (now Bioko, Equatorial Guinea) off Nigeria as a base of operations.
-In 1855, Spain claimed this harbour for itself.
-The Royal Navy therefore had to look for another naval base and chose the island of Lagos, which at 9 km^{2} was roughly the same size as the Orkney island of Papa Westray resp. five times the size of Coney Island or one seventh of Lower Manhattan and flooded several times per year, for this purpose.
-King Akitoye had died in the meantime.
-His brother Kosoko then threatened to take back control of Lagos with the help of French colonial troops.
-The American Civil War, which centred on the issue of slavery, made the power struggle for Lagos particularly urgent.
-As a result, Lord Palmerston (British Prime Minister) made the decision that it was expedient "losing no time in assuming the formal protectorate of Lagos".
-William McCoskry, the acting consul in Lagos, together with Commander Bedingfield, convened a meeting with King Dosunmu, Akitoye's successor, on board HMS Prometheus on 30 July 1861, at which the British intentions were explained.
+William McCoskry, the acting consul in Lagos, together with Commander Bedingfield, convened a meeting with King Dosunmu, Akitoye's successor, on board HMS Prometheus on 30 July 1861, at which the British intentions around ending the slave trade were explained.
 Dosunmu resisted the terms of the treaty, but under the threat of having Commander Bedingfield bombard Lagos, he relented and signed the Lagos Cession Treaty.